 2. Consider Your Fiber Choice, Too

-And speaking of yarn, be careful with your yarn choice.
 Choose a yarn that has a good amount of elasticity so that your socks don’t end up all droopy in some places.
-Wool yarns with a bit of nylon in them are always a solid choice for elasticity, but if you don’t want to handwash your socks, make sure it’s a superwash wool.
-Lorna’s Laces Solemate Yarn is a great option, and there are plenty of colors to choose from!
+Wool yarns with a bit of nylon in them are always a solid choice for elasticity.
+If you don’t want to hand-wash your socks — and who does? — make sure you look for a superwash wool.

-	Test different types of knitting needles.
-If your stitches are slipping right off those plastic double-pointed needles, try a pair of bamboo needles instead.
-If you detest double-pointed needles, give the Magic Loop method a try.
+If your stitches are slipping right off your plastic needles, try a pair of bamboo needles instead.
+They tend to have a little more grip.

-	Trust the pattern.
-Wacky things will happen when you get to the heel.
-It might even look like you’re knitting a sock for an alien with toes that go out in all directions.
-You might freak out when you’re knitting in the round and suddenly the pattern is asking you to turn the work.
+Real talk: wacky things may happen when you get to the heel.
+It might even look like you’re knitting a sock for an alien who has toes at odd angles.
+You might freak out when you’re knitting in the round and suddenly the pattern asks you to knit flat.
+It’s okay, though.
 Breathe, and trust that the pattern is guiding you to where you need to be.
 If you’re feeling a little uneasy about it, cast on a swatch and test out knitting the heel before you work on the actual sock.

 7. When in Doubt, Go With a Kit